JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Methodology

-Followed with the kernel-based motion estimation methods~\cite{lee2020adacof}, the variations of the input sequence $I_n$ can be modeled as the motions.
-To be specific, the input synthesized features can be decoupled into motion vectors using deformable convolution kernels, where the input frames $I_n$ are refined to the warped frames $\hat{I}_n$, as:
+{Following the kernel-based motion estimation methods~\cite{lee2020adacof}, the variations of the input sequence $I_n$ can be modeled as the motions.} Specifically, the input synthesized features can be decoupled into motion vectors using deformable convolution kernels, where the input frames $I_n$ are refined to the warped frames $\hat{I}_n$, as: